Dual Enrollment Parent/Guardian Authorization

 3. Students and parents both understand the student must maintain a college GPA of at least 2.75 to continue receiving DEG funding in subsequent dual enrollment semesters.

-6. Students taking two courses in the same semester with two different institutions will provide any required documentation in order to participate in the consortium agreement between those institutions, which includes having college transcripts sent at the beginning of each semester.
+6. Students taking courses in the same semester with two different institutions will provide any required documentation in order to participate in the consortium agreement between those institutions, which includes having college transcripts sent at the beginning of each semester.

 (3) Dual Enrollment Fee Discount or Waiver